-Wednesday evenings - 7-8:30pm in the Chapel on level 2 - Currently not meeting due to COVID
+Wednesday evenings - 7-8:30pm in the Chapel on level 2 - Currently not meeting.
+Check back for updates for fall scheduling.

 You will find a quiet space where you can deepen your contemplative practice or learn for the first time what contemplative spirituality is, and the impact it can have on your life.
 We practice Centering Prayer well as other prayer practices such as Lectio Divina, explore mandalas, reflect on the teaching of the ancient mystics and present day mystics.
 Each evening there is also time for small group sacred listening as we share what has been stirring in us during our practice.
 All are welcome.

 Contemplative Retreat - Check back for the next opportunity.

 We stay at the guest house at Mother Cabrini just outside Denver.
 During the retreat you have the opportunity to spend time together in quiet and prayer, learn about and practice contemplative prayer including centering prayer and meditation, lectio divina, and other prayer practices.
 This a wonderful place to begin if you have been curious about contemplative prayer or a time to deepen your current practice.
 No matter where you are on the journey you are welcome.
 Space is limited to 12.

 In 2016 John Philip Newell founded the School of Celtic Consciousness (SCC).
 He did so in the belief that Celtic wisdom is needed at this moment in time, urgently.
 It is a spiritual tradition in the Christian household that can nurture vision of mind, strength of soul, and compassion of action.

 - To consciously access the wisdom of our Celtic Christian inheritance.